 Debuted back with Android Lollipop, Factory Reset Protection (FRP) has proven to be a rather touchy subject; while on the one hand it offers an excellent means of protection against a device being factory reset in an unauthorised manner, such as typing the passcode incorrectly too many times or wiping via recovery for example, on the other hand it has been solely responsible for many Android bricks littering drawers and cabinets the world over.

-Particularly for enterprise, the necessity for Google accounts and the limitations in place for maintaining control on legacy Android enrolments has almost guaranteed organisations end up seeing the dreaded FRP sooner or later, and is something that affects organisations on a frequent basis even today according to sources at a large OEM I’ve spoken with.
+Particularly for enterprise, the necessity for Google accounts and the limitations in place for maintaining control on legacy Android enrolments has almost guaranteed organisations end up seeing the dreaded FRP sooner or later, and is something that affects organisations on a frequent basis even today according to the OEMs I've spoken with.
 While in many cases devices locked due to FRP can be repaired, it can be a costly and time-consuming process.

 When setting up an Android device from a factory-reset state, during the wizard the end-user can add their Google account.
-The process of adding said account then activates device security features, including FRP.
+The process of adding said account, and a device PIN, then activates device security features, including FRP.

 Should a device then be factory reset in an unauthorised manner, the act of removing the account undertaken during a normal factory reset will not complete and thus the Google account remains associated with the device.

 On setting the device back up after a factory reset, it will check for the association of a Google account and require the account credentials in order to continue setup; inputting incorrect details will lock the device for a period of time (up to 72 hours), and may stay in this cycle for as long as the Google account credentials are not correctly entered.

 For devices with multiple Google accounts added, normally the first added will be associated with FRP, however this can be easily validated by logging into Find my Device with the Google accounts on the device.
 Whichever account the device appears in is the account FRP is associated to.